jawahar-shazab/docs/docs/api.md

 GET /v1/schedules/:scheduleId
 ```

-Retrieves details of a specific schedule by its ID.
+This API retrieves details of a specific schedule, identified by `scheduleId`.
+It provides comprehensive information about the schedule, including its purpose, time settings, and associated resources.

 #### 6.Update Schedule